luizsoliveira/jetstarter-api-postgrest/README.md

 PGRST_DB_SCHEMAS = "public"
 ```

-## Exposing a public REST endpoint
+## Exposing REST endpoints with anonymous access

-PostgREST provides the functionality to expose public REST endpoints.
-In this context, public are the endpoints that can be accessed without authentication.
+PostgREST provides the functionality to expose public REST endpoints with anonymous access; this means that these endpoints can be accessed without authentication.
 For didactical simplicity, we will do the access without authentication in this tutorial, but you can get more information about exposing endpoints with authentication in the official documentation ([link](https://postgrest.org/en/stable/references/auth.html)).

 To activate the resource, it is necessary to define the ROLE of the database that will be used for this public access.
 Only resources accessible by this ANONYMOUS ROLE will be offered in the public version of the API.